dfuchslin/content/docs/content/post/2018-12-13-connecting-to-a-remote-dockerd-on-rancheros-on-freenas.md

 ssh-copy-id rancher@<rancheros-ip>
 ```

-From MacOS with docker installed, run <a href="https://docs.docker.com/machine/drivers/generic/#example">the following command</a> to set up a docker connection from localhost to RancherOS, as well as magically open dockerd for TCP connections on port 2376 on the RancherOS VM:
+From MacOS with docker installed, run [the following command](https://docs.docker.com/machine/drivers/generic/#example) to set up a docker connection from localhost to RancherOS, as well as magically open dockerd for TCP connections on port 2376 on the RancherOS VM:

 ```bash
 docker-machine create \